 Mette Coleman, PT, CMPT, DSc student

-Join NAIOMT teaching faculty Steve Allen at Pinnacle Performance in Salt Lake City for the course C-616 Cervical Spine II on April 10-11, 2021.
+Join NAIOMT teaching faculty Steve Allen at Pinnacle Performance in Salt Lake City for the C-621 Lower Extremity course on May 15-16, 2021.

 Follow links for course details and to register.
 Courses can be taken in any order.

 Watch our teaching faculty demonstrate key techniques from NAIOMT's core courses.

 Steve Allen is the founder of Evergreen Physical Therapy in Spokane and retired shareholder and clinic director at Therapeutic Associates, Inc. in Liberty Lake, Washington.
 Steve received his Board Certification in Orthopedic Physical Therapy in 1986 and is a 1996 graduate of the North American Institute of Orthopaedic Manual Therapy.